 When it comes to bank regulation, few people have a better handle on it than Bill Neville.
 He has been around banking for quite some time and certainly can be called an expert in bank processes.
-Bill is currently the President of Finastra – North America, a multi-national financial technology firm.
-In that role, he works with thousands of US Community Banks and Credit Unions providing software and online services.
+Bill was formerly the President of Finastra – North America, a multi-national financial technology firm.
+In that role, he worked with thousands of US Community Banks and Credit Unions providing software and online services.

 Our recent conversation was eye opening.
 Bill sees an industry that has evolved over time to address a myriad of risks and opportunities, now on high alert.
 He views a banking industry that is witnessing a very significant risk and associated shift related to Cyber Security.
 That topic is at the top of the agenda for the FFIEC and State Regulators, as he feels it should be.